osmandapp/web/main/docs/user/plugins/osm-editing.md

 - **<Translate ios="true" ids="shared_string_account"/>**.
 Log in to upload new or modified changes.
 Use the OAuth method or your [OSM username and password](https://www.openstreetmap.org/login).
 - **Offline editing**.
 If this setting is enabled, the changes are saved locally first and downloaded upon request, otherwise the changes are downloaded immediately.
+- **Map updates for mappers**.
+This setting allows to update OsmAnd live for mappers.
 - **<Translate ios="true" ids="osm_edits_title"/>**.
 Allows to open OSM edits menu: [Menu → My Places → OSM edits](../personal/myplaces.md)

 ![OpenStretMap editing plugin Settings Android](@site/static/img/plugins/osm-editing/osm_plugin_settings_ios.png)